Disclaimer: The below information contains many generalisations

 meanings to the members.
 (For example, the Holy Spirit to a JW

-is a force like electricity.)
+is a force like electricity; the Trinity to a Mormon is three separate gods.)
 Attempts by non-members to reason with

 cult members is reinterpreted since cult members are taught to expect